 How to Automate Excel with R

-This article is part of a R-Tips Weekly, a weekly video tutorial that shows you step-by-step how to do common R coding tasks.
+This article is part of R-Tips Weekly, a weekly video tutorial that shows you step-by-step how to do common R coding tasks.
+Pretty cool, right?

 Automate Excel with R Tutorial